-(2) The option or restricted stock units, as applicable, vested as to two-thirds of the shares subject to the equity award on December 31, 2018 and the remaining one-third of the shares subject to the equity award will vest on June 1, 2019, subject to the holder continuing to provide services to us through each such date.
+(2) The option vested as to two-thirds of the shares subject to the equity award on December 31, 2018 and the remaining one-third of the shares subject to the option vested on June 1, 2019, subject to the holder continuing to provide services to us through each such date.

-(3) The restricted stock units vest in full upon the acceptance for filing by the U.S. Food and Drug Administration ("FDA") of our new drug application for tenapanor for the treatment of hyperphosphatemia, which must occur on or before December 31, 2020, subject to the holder continuing to provide services to us through the vesting date.
+(3) The restricted stock units vest in full upon the acceptance for filing by the U.S. Food and Drug Administration of our new drug application for tenapanor for the treatment of hyperphosphatemia, which must occur on or before December 31, 2020, subject to the holder continuing to provide services to us through the vesting date.

-(4) The market value of shares or units of shares that have not vested is calculated based on the closing trading price of our common stock as of December 31, 2018, which was \$1.79.
+(4) The market value of shares or units of shares that have not vested is calculated based on the closing trading price of our common stock as of December 31, 2019, which was \$7.505.

-Narrative to 2018 Summary Compensation Table and Outstanding Equity Awards at 2018 Fiscal Year End
+Narrative to 2019 Summary Compensation Table and Outstanding Equity Awards at 2019 Fiscal Year End